Today, we will begin by reading very familiar scriptures. Hardly a Feast goes by that we do not read these. It says in Deuteronomy 14:

-Now we're getting into some serious stuff here regarding the fear of the Lord.
+We are getting into some serious stuff here regarding the fear of the Lord.
 How often do you talk about the things that God has made?
 Why is it needful that we do these things?
-Because, it builds within us the fear of the Lord, that's why!
+Because, it builds within us the fear of the Lord, that is why!
 It builds within us a respect of what He is, of what He has done, of what He is doing, and of what He is going to do.
 Those things are made by Him to demonstrate to you and me the capacity—or some of the capacity—of His mind, of His brilliance, of His intelligence, and we could go on to His love, and so forth.
 How often do you speak to each other of the wonderful works of God as compared to your problems in this world?

 We rejoice in the clever things that men are able to do with their inventions.

 Psalm 19:1-4 (NIV) The heavens declare the glory of God; the skies proclaim the work of His hands.
 Day after day they pour forth speech; night after night they reveal knowledge.
 They have no speech, they use no words; no sound is heard from them.
 Yet their voice goes out into all the earth, their words into the ends of the world.